kottster/kottster/docs/data-sources.md

 }
 ```

 In the example above, access to the `payment_methods` table is completely excluded, including all its columns.
-Even in development mode, this table will not be visible in the visual editor.
+Even in development mode, this table will not be visible in the visual builder.

 The `users` table is still accessible, but with certain restrictions.
-The `password` column is excluded from all requests, it won't be returned in any queries and won't be available in the visual editor.
+The `password` column is excluded from all requests, it won't be returned in any queries and won't be available in the visual builder.
 Additionally, insert, update, and delete operations are prevented for this table.